 While we’re currently unable to prevent the aging and degeneration of the spine, you may be able to avoid symptoms by maintaining a healthy and active lifestyle, normalizing your Body Mass Index (BMI), developing a strong core, practicing good posture, avoiding tobacco and alcohol use and utilizing safe lifting mechanics.

 If you do develop symptoms, there are a variety of treatment options to consider.
 In the majority of cases, treatment is non-surgical and highly effective.
 However, in the few cases that do require surgical intervention, sophisticated techniques, including minimally invasive surgery, are available to successfully treat your condition.

 The bottom line is you were given one spine and it has to last your lifetime.
 While there are certain things you can control, such as making healthy lifestyle changes, there are others you cannot.
 Stack the cards in your favor by better understanding the way your spine works and taking the necessary steps to help your spine age gracefully.

-If you do experience spine problems, the DMG Spine Surgeons have your back, offering leading-edge treatment techniques and quality spine care to address all of your needs.
+If you do experience spine problems, the Duly Health and Care Spine Surgeons have your back, offering leading-edge treatment techniques and quality spine care to address all of your needs.
 Click here for more information on spine health and conditions, or to schedule an appointment with one of our specialists.